Study Abroad Program Overview

 Study in the “global cities” of London and Paris, exploring the complex social, political, and economic issues.
 Learn how immigration, increasing diversity, and urban conflict influence these issues.
 You take courses with visits to sites throughout the global cities bringing your studies to life!
 Some courses may occasionally require activities on a weekend or holiday.

 Whether you start in London or Paris, you take one elective course and one culture course in the first city, and then you will take one elective course, one culture course, and your internship plus workforce course in the second city.
 Students may choose to take one additional elective course in the first city.
 All elective courses are upper division.
+This is an intensive semester of study and will require your rigorous participation.

 Please note that the course content and offerings listed below are subject to change.